PerkLab/BreastReconstruction/README.md

 1. Open the BreastRreconstruction Module from the modules drop-down menu
 2. Import the 3D surface scan for which you would like to measure the breast volume difference (drag scan into 3D Slicer)
 3. Either:
-    a.
-Import predefined left and right breast fiduicals for the patient
+    1. Import predefined left and right breast fiduicals for the patient
-    b.
-Create new breast boundary fiduicals see [Creating Breast Boundary](#breastBond)
+    2. Create new breast boundary fiduicals see [Creating Breast Boundary](#breastBond)
-3.
+3. Select the surface scan as the input model
-4. Select the
+4. Select the breast boundary fiducials as the left and right fiducials
+4. Click the *Apply* Button
+*The module should now display the left breast volume, right breast volume and the breast volume difference.
+The module will also create to new models one called ClosedRightBreast and the other ClosedleftBreast*
+5. Verify the module has performed correctly
+    1. Open the Models module
+    2. Inspect the ClosedRightBreast and ClosedLeftBreast, they should repersent the breasts clipped from the model with a curved posterior wall.
+Below is an image of the module performing correctly with the sample mannequin scan. [picture alt]()

 ## 3D Surface Scans